Bookroo/bookroo.github.io/_posts/2017-01-01-mega-box-giveaway.md

 Ways to Enter:
 (a) Refer a friend.
-Successfully refer a friend to Bookroo (a successful referral is defined as your friend's subscribing to Bookroo, without afterward canceling before receiving an initial Bookroo box, and creating a Bookroo account within the Promotion Period) using your custom referral link found on your personal Bookroo account page (https://subscribe.bookroo.com/customer/account).
+Successfully refer a friend to Bookroo (a successful referral is defined as your friend's subscribing to Bookroo, without afterward canceling before receiving an initial Bookroo box, and creating a Bookroo account within the Promotion Period) using your custom referral link which you can retrieve by emailing support@bookroo.com with the subject line: Referral Link Request.
 By successfully referring a friend, you, the Entrant, will receive one (1) Entry.

-If you do not have a Bookroo account, please email support@bookroo.com to request a custom referral code.
+If you do not have a Bookroo account, you may also email support@bookroo.com to request a custom referral link.
 Responses will be answered withing 48 hours.
 If you do not receive a response within that time, please send your request again as it may have been bounced by Sponsor's email system.

 (b) Entry by mail.
 Eligible persons may enter by sending a hand addressed stamped envelope with their